AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/discover-insights.md

 ### Service instance details

-To view additional details for a service instance, click **[!UICONTROL Show more]** in the top-right.
+To view additional details for a service instance, select **[!UICONTROL Show more]** in the top-right.

 ![show more](./images/insights/show-more.png)